freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/return-a-value-from-a-function-with-return.md

 # --instructions--

 Create a function `timesFive` that accepts one argument, multiplies it by `5`, and returns the new value.
-See the last line in the editor for an example of how you can test your `timesFive` function.

 # --hints--